BaptisteDurand/QlikSense-VariablesDestructor/README.md

 ## Warning :
 No confirmation popup!

-In case of a huge amount of variables, I recommand to wait until the processing is finished before other actions.
+In case of a huge amount of variables, I recommend to wait until the processing is finished before another action.

 Browser web development console allows to follow the process.